yogeshchandra12345/Boston-Housing-Price-Prediction/README.md

 ## Boston-Housing-Price-Prediction

-Following points are taken into consideration while making the model.
+#### Following points are taken into consideration while making the model.
 1. Regression is done using different loss functions than what we used for classification.
 Mean squared error (MSE) is a loss function commonly used for regression.
 2. Similarly, evaluation metrics to be used for regression differ from those used for classification; naturally, the concept of accuracy doesn’t apply for regression.
 A common regression metric is mean absolute error (MAE).
 3. When features in the input data have values in different ranges, each feature should be scaled independently as a preprocessing step(i.e. Normalization of feature with mean=0, std=1)
-4.When there is little data available, using K-fold validation is a great way to reliably evaluate a model.
+4. When there is little data available, using K-fold validation is a great way to reliably evaluate a model.
 5. When little training data is available, it’s preferable to use a small network with few hidden layers (typically only one or two), in order to avoid severe overfitting.
 #### Model Architecture
 1. I am using Keras Deep Learning Framework for easy implementation.